© T. Humpage

 Packing your bike for a flight

-Hard bike boxes tend to cost in the region of £300 and like a hard case suitcase it will minimise the risk of damage occurring to the your bike but they are heavier.
-A soft bike bag is the cheaper option, costing around £100.
-Whilst this will provide your bike with a little more padded protection it is not as reliable as the hard box.
+Hard bike boxes tend to cost in the region of £300+ and like a hard case suitcase it will minimise the risk of damage occurring to your bike, but they are heavier.
+A soft bike bag is the cheaper option, costing around £100, but its protection is not as reliable as the hard box.

-- Bikes should be contained within a protective box or appropriate bike bag;
+- Bikes should be contained within a protective box or appropriate bike bag.

-- Only one bike should be carried per box/bag, and no other items (except protective padding) should be included within the box/bag;
+- Only one bike should be carried per box/bag, and no other items (except protective padding) should be included within the box/bag.

 - Tyres should be deflated slightly to reduce the risk of damage.